by Native Instruments

 The new browsing experience

-We’ve also made it possible to import all of your libraries, and edit tags.
-Libraries from indie developers, freebies, and home-made instruments can now show up alongside libraries from Spitfire Audio, Heavyocity, and Output, et al.
+We’ve also made importing all of your libraries and editing tags possible.
+Libraries from indie developers, freebies, and homemade instruments can now show up alongside libraries from Spitfire Audio, Heavyocity, Output, et al.

 The new Factory Library

 The KONTAKT Factory Library has held a special place in many musicians’ creative toolkits for a long time now.
-For those just getting started with KONTAKT, it’s the perfect introduction, containing a wide variety of essentials for most any genre – from classical to rock and hip hop.
-Even if you own all the latest, greatest libraries, there’s always that one part of that one cue or track that needs that one particular instrument – and often you’ll find it in the Library.
+For those just getting started with KONTAKT, it’s the perfect introduction, containing a wide variety of essentials for most genres – from classical to rock and hip hop.
+Even if you own all the latest, greatest libraries, there’s always that one part of that one cue or track that needs that one particular instrument – and often, you’ll find it in the Library.

 Orchestral